dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% task 'Create the routing configuration' %}

-Talk about how to and creating the routing configuration.
+All application routes needs to be to configured when creating the router instance otherwise, entering a route will not trigger a transition within the application.
+The `RouteConfig` a basic object consisting off `path`, `outlet`, `defaultParams`, `defaultRoute` and `children`.

+The routing hierarchy is generated using by adding an array `RouteConfigs` to the children property, which get recursively processed, building up the application routing paths.

+{% instruction 'Include the requited imports `main.ts`.' %}

+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2,3 %}

-{% instruction 'Add the routing configuration to `main.ts`.' %}
+{% instruction 'Define the routing configuration`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-31 %}